 - Africa: Johannesburg

-You can choose a Melbourne data center if your users are mainly from Australia, New Zealand, and South Asia.
-Even so, Singapore is a good choice.
+If your traffic targets the USA, Canada, or South America, choose a U.S. data center, such as Silicon Valley.
+Pick Melbourne if your users are in Australia, New Zealand, and South Asia.
+Singapore is also a good option.

-Where is the best place to keep websites with worldwide traffic?
+Where is the best place to host websites with worldwide traffic?

-For instance, if my website gets 80% of its traffic from the US and EU, I’d choose a server in New Jersey or Frankfurt to keep things balanced.
+For example, if most of my website’s visitors come from the US and EU, I would pick a server in New Jersey or Frankfurt to keep things balanced.

 Control Panel

-Or try the VULTR control panel, and it’s not bad.
-You can try different settings once you know what to change, which is much closer to how normal UI works.
+Or try the Vultr control panel; it’s not bad.
+You can try different settings once you know what to change, which is closer to how the standard UI works.

 Marketplace

-If you wish to use LiteSpeed WordPress hosting with it, there’s an option to set up OpenLiteSpeed + WordPress on Ubuntu.
-Drupal, Joomla, and Rails are all supported.
-It’s good to pick Litespeed because you get a free cache plugin.
+If you want to use LiteSpeed hosting, you can set up OpenLiteSpeed with WordPress on Ubuntu.
+It also works with Drupal, Joomla, and Rails.
+LiteSpeed is a good choice because it comes with a free cache plugin.

-Yes, you can use free control panels such as CloudPanel and FASTPANEL alongside paid control panels like cPanel, Plesk, and SWPanel.
-Marketplace contains notable apps such as Docker, ClusterControl, Bitnami stacks, Colyseus, etc.
+You can use free control panels such as CloudPanel and FASTPANEL alongside paid control panels like cPanel, Plesk, and SWPanel.
+The marketplace features notable apps such as Docker, Bitnami stacks, and Colyseus.

 You don’t need a third-party panel if you are familiar with these tools.
-Remember, the server is your responsibility.
-Well, they have some clear docs on how to do these things.
-However, for average and new users, you may want to opt for a control panel (connect to the server with an IP address or SSH).
-Yes, their web console is terrible.
-Some web hosts provide Vultr cloud hosting instead of the control panel.
+They have some clear documentation on how to do these things.
+For average and new users, you may want to opt for a control panel (connect to the server with an IP address or SSH).

 I’ve been using them for years, and nothing’s ever gone wrong.
-Still, there are some downsides…
+However, there are certain drawbacks…

-- There are a lot of complaints with their customer service; however, it’s unmanaged.
-Most unmanaged cloud computing services do not offer complete customer service, but they have adequate documentation.
+- There are numerous complaints about their customer service; however, it’s unmanaged.
+Most unmanaged cloud computing services do not provide comprehensive customer support, but they offer adequate documentation.

-- Similar prices to DigitalOcean, but expensive than Hetzner or Starlight.
+- Similar prices to DigitalOcean, but pricier than Hetzner or Starlight.

 - Some customers complain about downtime.